 Stainless and carbon steel are less expensive and come in different gauges of thickness, usually 16- 18- and 20-gauge.
 The smaller number is thicker and heavier, therefore, 16-gauge steel is thicker than 20-gauge.

 Caskets come in two basic lid types, half couch and full couch.
 Half Couch refers to a two-piece lid of equal lengths.
 Typically only one lid piece is opened for viewings to reveal the deceased from the waist up.
-Half couch is the most commonly used lid style.
-Full Couch refers to a one-piece lid extending the length of the casket.
+A half-couch is the most common lid style.

 Casket Lining Materials

 You have a variety of choices when it comes to the interior of the casket.
-The most popular choices are satin, velvet, and crepe but you may also choose from velour, or linen.
+The most popular choices are satin, velvet, and crepe but you may also choose from velour or linen.
 Velvet is among the most expensive fabric choices, crepe among the most economical.